bvankat/nebrasketball/bracket-notes.md

 #### NET
 - NCAA's proprietary combination of metrics.
 Seems to lean predictive rather than resume-based.
 - Started in 2018, replacing the RPI.
 Rankings (but not precise formula) made public in 2021. ([#](https://www.ncaa.com/news/basketball-men/article/2022-12-05/college-basketballs-net-rankings-explained))
-- Release date: Late November or early December (12/5/22), but recreated and available early on other sites
+- Release date: Late November or early December (12/5/22 and 12/4/23), but recreated and available early on other sites
 - [LINK](https://www.ncaa.com/rankings/basketball-men/d1/ncaa-mens-basketball-net-rankings)

 #### ESPN's BPI